wintechis/blast/CONTRIBUTING.md

 > ```

 #### Bluetooth communication
-In order to communicate with Bluetooth devices, BLAST provides gatt WebBluetooth implementations for `writeWithoutResponse` and `read`.
+In order to communicate with Bluetooth devices, BLAST provides gatt WebBluetooth implementations for `writeWithoutResponse` and `readCharacteristic`.
 To utilize them, call `Blast.Bluetooth.gatt_writeWithoutResponse` or `Blast.Bluetooth.gatt_read`.
 See below for their method signature, or browse to `src/blast_webBluetooth.js` to see their complete implementation.

 **Blast.Bluetooth.gatt_writeWithoutResponse**
 ```JavaScript